Arnold Rothstein

-Arnold Rothstein (January 17, 1882 – November 6, 1928), nicknamed "The Brain", was an American racketeer, crime boss, businessman, and gambler in New York City.
+Arnold Rothstein (January 17, 1882 – November 6, 1928), nicknamed "The Brain", was an American racketeer, crime boss, businessman and gambler who became a kingpin of the Jewish Mob in New York City.
 Rothstein was widely reputed to have organized corruption in professional athletics, including conspiring to fix the 1919 World Series.
 He was also a mentor of future crime bosses Lucky Luciano, Meyer Lansky, Frank Costello, Bugsy Siegel and numerous others.

-Rothstein "transformed organized crime from a thuggish activity by hoodlums into a big business run like a corporation. and gained notoriety as the person who first realized that Prohibition was a business opportunity, a means to enormous wealth, who "understood the truths of early 20th century capitalism (giving people what they want) and came to dominate them".
-His notoriety inspired several fictional characters based on his life, portrayed in contemporary and later short stories, novels, musical theater productions, and films, including the character Meyer Wolfsheim in The Great Gatsby.
+Rothstein is credited with "transform[ing] organized crime from a thuggish activity by hoodlums into a big business run like a corporation," gaining notoriety as the person who first realized the lucrative opportunities afforded by Prohibition and "understood the truths of early 20th century capitalism (giving people what they want) and came to dominate them."
+His notoriety inspired several fictional characters based on his life, portrayed in contemporary and later forms of media, including the character Meyer Wolfsheim in F. Scott Fitzgerald's novel The Great Gatsby (1925).

 Rothstein refused to pay a large debt resulting from a fixed poker game and was murdered in 1928.
-His illegal empire was broken up and distributed among a number of other underworld organizations and led in part to the downfall of Tammany Hall and the rise of reformer Fiorello La Guardia.
-Ten years after his death, his brother declared Rothstein's estate was insolvent.
+His illegal empire was broken up and distributed among a number of other underworld organizations and led in part to the downfall of New York State's Tammany Hall political machine and the rise of reformer Fiorello La Guardia.

 Early life and education

-Arnold Rothstein was born into a comfortable life in Manhattan, the son of an affluent Ashkenazi Jewish businessman, Abraham Rothstein, and his wife, Esther.
-His father was a man of upright character, who had acquired the nickname "Abe the Just".
-Arnold was highly skilled at mathematics, but was otherwise uninterested in school.
-His older brother studied to become a rabbi.

-Rothstein was known to be a difficult child, and he harbored a deep envy of his older brother, Harry.
-Rothstein's father believed that his son always craved to be the center of attention and would often get frustrated when he was not.
+Arnold Rothstein was born in New York City on January 17, 1882, the son of an affluent Ashkenazi Jewish businessman, Abraham Rothstein, and his wife, Esther.
+His father was a man of upright character, who had acquired the nickname "Abe the Just."
+Rothstein himself was highly skilled at mathematics but was otherwise uninterested in school.
+Known to be a difficult child, Rothstein harbored a deep envy of his older brother Harry, who studied to become a rabbi.
+His father believed that young Rothstein craved to be the center of attention and became frustrated when he was not.

-As a child, Rothstein began to indulge in gambling, but no matter how often his father scolded him for shooting dice, Rothstein would not stop.
-In 1921, Rothstein was asked how he became a gambler, "I always gambled.
+As a child, Rothstein began to indulge in gambling, despite repeated admonishment by his father.
+In 1921, when asked how he became a gambler, Rothstein said: "I always gambled.
 I can't remember when I didn't.
 Maybe I gambled just to show my father he couldn't tell me what to do, but I don't think so.
 I think I gambled because I loved the excitement.
 When I gambled, nothing else mattered."

 Illegitimate career

-By 1910, Rothstein, at age 28, had moved to the Tenderloin section of Manhattan, where he established an important casino.
+By 1910, at age 28, Rothstein had moved to the Tenderloin district of Manhattan, where he established a casino.
 He also invested in a horse racing track at Havre de Grace, Maryland, where he was reputed to have fixed many of the races that he won.

-Rothstein had a wide network of informants, very deep pockets from some among his father's banking community associates, and the willingness to pay a premium for good information, regardless of the source.
+Rothstein built a wide network of informants, very deep pockets from some among his father's banker associates and the willingness to pay a premium for good information, regardless of the source.
 His successes made him a millionaire by age 30.